Elasticity Detection: A Building Block for Internet Congestion Control: NimbusCC

-This section describes a protocol that uses mode switching.
-It has a TCP-competitive mode in which the sender transmits using Cubic's congestion avoidance phase, and a delay-control mode that uses a method, described below.
-The sender switches between the two modes using the elasticity detector described in the previous section, transmitting data at the time-varying rate dictated by the congestion control, and modulating its transmissions on the asymmetric sinusoid of \Fig{semi-sine}.
+\name{}CC is a congestion control system that uses mode switching.
+It has a TCP-competitive mode in which the sender transmits using a TCP-competitive congestion control algorithm (e.g., Cubic), and a delay-control mode that uses a \dcc algorithm (e.g., Copa). \name{}CC switches between the two modes using our elasticity detector, \name{}.